Nazarene Men’s Retreat, a.m. Session

 said the smell of death was coming off of me.

 I finally figured out just how bad it was after some of my guts started working again and I got out of the ICU and all those that came to see me would say some version the same thing:

-that time; I’d seen a mirror, so, I knew that I looked like death warmed over… like a concentration camp survivor, because of extreme muscle wasting… so I must have looked REALLY bad before that.
+Now, by that time; I’d seen a mirror, so, I knew that I looked like death warmed over… like a concentration camp survivor, because of extreme muscle wasting… so I must have looked REALLY bad before

 I’d tell them: God just kicked my feet out from under me, but then He caught me as I fell.